vtrucco/jtframe/README.md

 SDRAM is treated in top level modules as a read-only memory (except for the download process).
 If the game core needs to write to the SDRAM the **JTFRAME_WRITEBACK** macro must be defined.

+By default only the first bank of the SDRAM is used, allowing for 8MB of data organized in 4 M x 16bits.
+In order to enable access to the other three banks the macro **JTFRAME_SDRAM_BANKS** is used.
+Once this macro is defined the game module is expected to provide the following signals

+[1:0] prog_bank     bank used during SDRAM programming [1:0] sdram_bank    bank used during regular SDRAM use

+These signals should be used in combination with the rest of prog_ and sdram_ signals in order to control the SDRAM.

 Fast load in MiST
 =================